MUSA-620-Spring-2018/MUSA-620-Week-9/README.md

 ### CoreNLP

 - To use [Stanford's CoreNLP](https://stanfordnlp.github.io/CoreNLP/index.html) software, you must have Java installed.
 If you successfully got Selenium to work, then Java is already installed.
-- Download the files [coreNLP.R](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-9/blob/master/coreNLP.R) and [myProps.properties](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-9/blob/master/myProps.properties).
+- Download the files [coreNLP.r](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-9/blob/master/coreNLP.R) and [myProps.properties](https://github.com/MUSA-620-Spring-2018/MUSA-620-Week-9/blob/master/myProps.properties).
-- The steps for CoreNLP setup and usage are given in coreNLP.R.
+- The steps for setup and usage are given in the coreNLP.r script.
+- If you want to experiment with CoreNLP's other functionalities, you can find the full list of ["annotators" here](https://stanfordnlp.github.io/CoreNLP/annotators.html).
+To use them, open your .properties file and add them in manually.

 # Assignment <a id="assignment"></a>